Crate training a puppy… You may be raising your eyebrow at the thought of using a crate for your puppy.

 - To get used to being separated from you – nobody wants separation anxiety.

-We’ve split our puppy crate training guide into seven easy parts so you can monitor your pup’s progress and make sure they’re on track to success.
+Crate training a puppy can be challenging when training your pup.
+However, it is important to establish positive associations with the crate both for you and pup.
+Our puppy crate training guide is int seven easy parts so you can monitor your pup’s progress and make sure they’re on track.

 Part 1: Crates and puppies: a match made in heaven.